Joe Calhoun

 Joe Calhoun is a retired American television meteorologist and weather journalist.
 He had a 40-year career as a meteorologist forecasting the weather, working for Hearst Television's KETV in Omaha, Nebraska, from 1983 to 1987, and at its sister station WGAL in Lancaster, Pennsylvania, as chief meteorologist from 1987 to 2024.
 He was a member of the American Meteorological Society.
-He was also involved in fundraising for the Salvation Army and WGAL's Coats for Kids Telethon, until he retired from broadcast meteorology.
+He was also involved in fundraising for the Salvation Army and WGAL's Coats for Kids Telethon and was a spokesperson for the Salvation Army's public service announcements for the telethon, until he retired from broadcast meteorology.
 He remains with WGAL, focusing on special projects and other stories, such as WGAL's weather outlook specials for each season every year.